Britman72/AT_presence/README.md

 4. Webserver with PHP and GD.
 5. MySQL database.

-### Installing

 ## Web Server Installation Instructions

-Download this project.

 ### Step 1.

-Upload the AT_presence folder to your webserver.
-Typically you will put the folder in your public_html folder.
+Create the folder "AT_presence" on your webserver.
+Typically you will create the folder under your public_html folder.
+Upload this project's contents to the folder.

 ### Step 2.